4meta5/notes/Economics/OrderWithoutDesign.md

 **Quantities of Private Goods are Determined by Markets, While Quantities of Public Goods Depend on Design**

+### Decadal City Master Plans

+About once every 10 years, many cities prepare a new master plan to guide future development.
+The master plan preparation usually follows the availability of new decadal census results.
+Typically, a master plan consists of three components:
+* a review of past development trends and an identification of current issues
+* a declaration of development objectives and priorities
+* a proposal for future development (including a land use map of areas to be developed, a proposal for new zoning regulations, and a list of public investments in civil work and social infrastructure consistent with the implementation of the plan's objectives

+In democratically elected municipalities, public hearings and public participation are expected during the various phases of preparation and before final approval by the municipal government...The traditional master plan exercise seems to be a fossil left over from the time when the planning practices of command economies fascinated the world.
+It would make more sense for cities to monitor data and indicators in real time and to adjust policy and investments according to what works and what does not, rather than waiting 10 years to assess results and eventually changing direction. (pg 131)

+Some cities like Singapore and Hong Kong, have adopted a real-time monitoring adjustment approach for managing their development.
+Their management system has become more similar to that of corporations, which have to adopt rapidly to external shocks. (pg 131)

+**Hanoi Master Plan Case Study (pg 131)**

 ## Rules/Trends

 Land prices decreased as one got further away from city centers.
 When land prices were high, households and firms consumed less land and as a consequence, population density increased.
 While the objective of urban planning regulations was nearly always to limit densities, I noticed that they had very little success in doing so when the price of land was high compared to household income.